-I used Uncle Harry’s tooth powder that I found at a local co-op near me and felt like it was a decent toothpaste alternative.
+I used Uncle Harry’s tooth powder that I found at a local co-op near me and it was a good toothpaste alternative.
 It is highly rated for helping people with sensitive teeth and the 8 oz container lasts a long time!
 Unfortunately, it is packaged in plastic.

 There is a growing trend in herbal toothpaste oils that combine a variety of beneficial essential oils in a carrier oil.
 These are not always entirely plasitc-free as they do require a plastic lid.

 However, these are eco friendly toothpaste options that reduce your plastic waste overall.
 You either add the oils directly to your toothbrush or dilute them in water as a mouth wash!

 My favorite brand, Orawellness, claims that it can resolve a variety of dental problems, including tooth aches, periodontal disease, halitosis and more.
 I’ve used Orawellness on and off again for years.
 Typically, I use it regularly when I notice a cavity, which heals up, and then I forget to use it for a while!

 It is packaged in a glass bottle the size of a regular essential oil bottle and it has a plastic lid.
 Orawellness mails the bottles it in a small paper tube in shipping and one bottle lasts quite a while!

 This is the original Healthy mouth blend.
 It has a spicy flavor from cinnamon oil, clove oil, peppermint oil, and other oils.
 It can be used several ways: as toothpaste, diluted as mouthwash, placed directly on your floss, or massaged onto a problem area.
 They also offer a nut-free option as the original formula uses almond oil as the carrier.